Matt Britten

 Entertainment entrepreneur in New York

 Matt Britten is an entertainment entrepreneur, media executive, theater producer, and creative storyteller.
+He is Founder of Scene Partners, the experiential entertainment venture builder.

 Matt has lived and worked in Detroit, Los Angeles, and London, and currently resides in New York City with his wife, Valerie, who works at J.P.
 Morgan Private Bank and founded the Broadway Women’s Fund.
-Matt and Valerie were married at Wolf Trap National Park For the Performing Arts.
+Matt and Valerie were married at Wolf Trap National Park for the Performing Arts.